 Women instinctively long for and desire the office of motherhood.
-With this desire it is natural that they should wish suitable conditions and circumstances to perform the office well, to give children a rightful inheritance and at the same time to be treated with respect due the sacred office.
-It is consciousness of the lack of these conditions for maternity that impels women to shrink from it.
+With this desire it is natural that they should wish suitable conditions and circumstances to enable them to perform the office well, to give children a rightful inheritance and to have the sacred office honored.
+It is lack of these conditions for maternity that impels women to shrink from it.

-Fear of suffering also, that frequently attends the office, causes women to dread motherhood, and often has led them to use undue measures to prevent it; but now thousands of cases attest that suffering is not a natural consequence of child-bearing.
-Even on the physical plane if women live close to the heart of nature, adopting simple habits of dress, food and exercise, they can to a great degree prevent the pains of child-birth.
+Fear of suffering also, that frequently attends the office, causes women to dread motherhood, and often has led them to use undue measures to prevent it; it is now known that suffering is not a natural consequence of child-bearing.
+Even on the physical plane if women live close to the heart of nature, adopting simple habits of dress, food and exercise, they can to a great degree prevent the pangs of childbirth.
 It has been proven over and over again that painless parturition is possible.

-A great truth, however, has come to our knowledge which is, that, by and through a knowledge of the spiritual forces of life and the possibility of according one's life to the law governing these forces, we may, under all circumstances, experience health and harmony.
-The inference follows that the natural functions of pregnancy and parturition, in the applied knowledge of this truth, will be performed free from pain and disability.
+A great truth, however, has been discovered.
+Through a knowledge of the spiritual forces of life and the possibility of according one's life to the law governing them, one may, under all circumstances, experience health and harmony.
+The inference follows that the natural functions of pregnancy and parturition, aided by a knowledge of this truth, will be free from pain and disability.

-The very desire to realize the spiritual ideal in reproduction, together with consecration of the reproductive functions to that ideal, of itself tends to lessen suffering.
+The very desire to realize the spiritual ideal in reproduction, together with consecration of the reproductive functions to that ideal, tends of itself to lessen suffering.

 The very young should be trained in this ideal.
-Girls, as children, should early have instilled into their minds, reverence for all functions in their natures pertaining to the maternal.
+Girls, as children, should early have instilled into their minds reverence for all the functions in their natures pertaining to the maternal.
 At the approach of womanhood, a sign of the development and ripening of the ovules occurs in what is called menstruation.
-This, a girl should be taught, is a symbol of motherhood, a sign that the ovules are being prepared for the fructifying principle.
-They have already learned in botany that, in the flowers, the ovule is found embedded in a cell to which through the stigma, is carried the pollen from the anthers; thus seed germination is accomplished - speaking plainly, it is the sexual intercourse of plant life, from which baby plants are produced.
+Girls should be taught that this is a symbol of motherhood, a sign that the ovules are being prepared for the fructifying principle.
+They have already learned that the ovule of flowers is found embedded in a cell to which pollen is carried from the anthers through the stigma.
+Thus seed germination is accomplished.
+Speaking plainly, it is the sexual intercourse of plant life, from which baby plants are produced.

-Sexual science in human life bears such a close analogy to plant life that it should be taught with the same freedom and reverence.
-Most emphatically the young should never receive any idea of shame or debasement in connection with any natural function.
+There is such a close analogy sexually between human and plant life that it should be taught with the same freedom and reverence.
+Most emphatically the young should never receive the idea of shame or debasement in connection with any natural function.